 You have an objective but don’t over-dramatise it, keep it simple and, above all, focus on the value of the outcome.
 You are there to solve a problem or to add value, that’s a very positive message to have.

-For me I hate it when people call and offer a question like “How are you today?” so don’t use it.
-To be honest you don’t care how they feel, just as long as the call delivers the objective.
-Andy they certainly don’t know you so why would they care?
-Asking a question like that is a Zero-Lose issue.
+I hate it when people call and offer a question like “How are you today?”
+So don’t use it.
+Let’s be honest, you don’t care how they feel, just as long as the call delivers the objective.
+And they certainly don’t know you, so why would they care?
+Asking a question like that is a waste of time.
 The best you can get is nothing helpful by way of conversation, the worst you can get is they tell you exactly about how they feel and it’s not good!